 Designing for emotion: techniques explained on UkrainianPower case

-We continue exploring design and emotions, but in this section, we’re going to rely on the Lazarev.Agency real-life case.
+We continue exploring emotions in digital product design, but in this section, we’re going to rely on the Lazarev.Agency real-life case.
 Welcome UkrainianPower, 8 times award-winning website that promotes partnership between Ukrainian creatives and global firms.

 After a full-scale russian invasion of Ukraine, creatives lost many of their local clients as businesses started shutting down and cutting costs.
 Ukrainian agencies had no other choice but to enter the global market, looking for new customers and sources of livelihood.

 To encourage international companies to partner with Ukrainians, Lazarev.agency built the experience by combining emotional storytelling and rational understanding.
 Wanna know how exactly we reached the outstanding performance results by evoking the right emotions?
 Then keep on reading.
 In the upcoming sections, we’ll dive deeper into the emotional design strategies by analyzing the UkrainianPower case.

 Once upon a time, one nasty terroristic country named russia invaded the small but truly brave Ukraine.
 Russia planned to occupy Ukraine in three days, but it didn’t happen as expected.
 Ukrainian people were ready to defend their land and started fighting, some — on the battlefield, others — in the rear supporting the army, refugees, and the country’s economy.

 Creatives were one of those ready to do whatever it takes to help Ukraine, donate and move the victory day closer.
 But the russian invasion made it difficult to benefit financially from the local market.
 The UkrainianPower website was created with one clear goal — to help the Ukrainian creative agencies reach out to new markets and showcase their expertise.